GeorgeHNTR/portfolio/README.md

 ## Introduction

-George Hunter is an independent security researcher experienced in Solidity smart contract auditing and bug hunting.
-Having conducted over 40 solo and team smart contract security reviews, he consistently strives to provide top-quality security auditing services.
-He also serves as a lead smart contract auditor at Paladin Blockchain Security, where he has been involved in security audits for notable clients such as **LayerZero**, **TraderJoe**, **SmarDex**, and other leading protocols.
+As an industry-leading team of security researchers, we specialize in providing premium smart contract auditing services to DeFi protocols.
+Our proven track record includes collaborations with companies such as Yearn, Euler, and Ambire.

+Having conducted over 50 security audits and uncovered tens of live smart contract vulnerabilities, our team always strives to exceed protocol’s expectations by delivering top-notch quality security assessments.

 ## Book an audit

-If you are a founder or engineer looking to get your smart contract protocol audited by a top-notch solo security researcher or a team of expert researchers, you can contact me on [Twitter](https://twitter.com/georgehntr), [Telegram](https://t.me/georgehntr), or [Discord](https://discordapp.com/users/451149166782185483) to discuss your needs and help you secure your project.
+If you are a founder or an engineer looking to get your smart contract protocol audited by our team of top-notch security experts, you can contact us on [Twitter](https://twitter.com/georgehntr), [Telegram](https://t.me/georgehntr), or [Discord](https://discordapp.com/users/451149166782185483) to discuss your needs and help you secure your project.

 ## Engagements